 Cozy Fall Drinks to Order That Aren’t Pumpkin Spice Lattes

-Warm up to tea lattes or cozy cinnamon drinks this fall.
+Warm up to tea lattes, cinnamon drinks, and matcha this fall.

 Fall is upon us, which means changing leaves, chilly weather, and endless amounts of pumpkin foods and drinks: pumpkin bread, pumpkin pie, and of course, the iconic and inescapable pumpkin spice latte.
 Look, I enjoy a pumpkin spice latte every now and then (despite the fact that they, for the most part, don’t contain any actual pumpkin).

 But if you’re feeling fatigued by this often too-sweet drink, or your allergies bar you from enjoying foods and beverages from the cucurbits family, there are alternatives that are just as cozy for the season.
-Here are all the non-pumpkin drinks you should be picking up this autumn, according to baristas, coffee roasters, and experts:
+Even Starbucks is providing options with a new Apple Crisp Macchiato.
+Here are all the non-pumpkin drinks you should be picking up this autumn, according to baristas, coffee roasters, and other experts.

+Yellow, the Levantine-inspired cafe in Washington, DC, features a latte that combines date syrup with steamed oat milk and a double shot of Big Trouble espresso.
 “I love the fall, but don't always love the heavy, sweet coffee drinks that seem to dominate cafe menus.
-I want something different, but still kind of light, if I'm going to have a latte at all.
-The Golden Date latte at Yellow, a Levantine-inspired cafe here in the Navy Yard neighborhood of Washington DC, is exactly that.
-Ayat, their coffee director, combines a date syrup with steamed oat milk and a double shot of Big Trouble espresso for a surprising drink that has both earthy, dark sweetness and classic coffee flavors like toasted cereal and chocolate.
-The oat milk makes this drink feel lighter, too, and I prefer it smaller -- eight ounces is perfect.”
+I want something different, but still kind of light, if I'm going to have a latte at all,” says Lenora Yerkes, sales and account manager at Counter Culture Coffee in Durham, North Carolina.
+“This surprising drink has both earthy, dark sweetness and classic coffee flavors like toasted cereal and chocolate.
+The oat milk makes this drink feel lighter, too, and I prefer it smaller—eight ounces is perfect.”